 Cambodian Food Recipe Key Ingredient, Prahok

 Fish and rice have been key elements of the Cambodian diet for many centuries, even today, Cambodians still preserve fish by fermentation.
-Prahok is a fermented fish paste that provides the strongest and most distinctive flavor in Cambodian cuisine.
-It is probably the most distinctive flavour in all of Cambodian cooking, and is certainly the most unusual for Westerners due to its strong, pungent scent reminiscent of spoiled cheese or men’s dirty sock that’s been cured in their locker room for months.
-In fact, due to the pungent unappetizing scent, many Cambodian restaurateurs use very minuscule amounts of prahok in the food they serve westerners, or none at all, in comparison to domestic cooking where prahok is used very liberally.
+Prahok is a fermented fish paste that provides the strongest and most distinctive flavour in Cambodian cuisine.
+It is probably the most distinctive flavour in all of Cambodian cookings and is certainly the most unusual for Westerners due to its strong, pungent scent reminiscent of spoiled cheese or men’s dirty sock that’s been cured in their locker room for months.
+In fact, due to the pungent unappetizing scent, many Cambodian restaurateurs use minuscule amounts of prahok in the food they serve westerners, or none at all, in comparison to domestic cooking where prahok is used very liberally.
 Beyond the scent, however, is the savoury flavour it gives to dishes –a kind of body and volume that a dish takes on that is beyond saltiness.

 Much like kreoung, Cambodian prahok are usually freshly made in Cambodian households in rural areas.
 Fresh fish are cleaned, crushed and then left to dry in the sun.
-They are then salted and placed into baskets where the runoff liquid collected can be used to make fish sauce, or tirk trey in Cambodian.
+They are then salted and placed into baskets where the runoff liquid collected can be used to make fish sauce or tirk trey in Cambodian.
 After drying and salting again, the fish are then left to ferment in large earthenware, clay pots or airtight plastic containers for months.

-It originated as a way of preserving fish during the longer months when fresh fish was not available in abundant supply for the poor rural citizens in Cambodia –at times, it would be the only source of protein in a meal —eaten with rice.
-During the wet season when the fish are in abundance, locals begin making copious amount of prahok in preparation for the dry season ahead, when water levels are at their lowest.
+It originated as a way of preserving fish during the long months when fresh fish was not available in abundant supply for the poor rural citizens in Cambodia –at times, it would be the only source of protein in a meal —eaten with rice.
+During the wet season when the fish are in abundance, locals begin making a copious amount of prahok in preparation for the dry season ahead, when water levels are at their lowest.

 Over the years, however, prahok immersed itself in all parts of Cambodian cooking and found its place as a distinctive flavour enhancer in soup, side dishes, salads, and dips.
 In the Cambodian national dish somlar kako, if fish is scarce, prahok is used as both a source of protein and a powerful flavouring agent along with the usual seasonal vegetables.